cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 c2edd0380540        jordan0day/folding-at-home   "/bin/sh -c '/etc/in   About a minute ago   Up About a minute                       swarm-node-1/tutorial_worker_2
 8ddadc49ec72        jordan0day/folding-at-home   "/bin/sh -c '/etc/in   2 minutes ago        Up 2 minutes                            swarm-node-0/tutorial_worker_1
 ```

+## Conclusion

+Docker intends for Compose, Machine, and Swarm to work together to enable simple yet powerful workflows.
+The experience of putting this tutorial together shows that's not reality today.
+However, Compose and Machine work pretty well on their own barring Machine's Chameleon incompatibility.
+The synthesis between Compose and Machine is also solid right now.
+Swarm is problematic and not as useful as one might initially think.
+But Docker does disclaim that these tools are not production ready yet.
+In the future they should work better for multi-container apps and services.